nuxt-community/composition-api/docs/content/en/helpers/reqRef.md

 ---
 title: reqRef, reqSsrRef
-description: '@nuxtjs/composition-api provides a way to use the Vue 3 Composition API with Nuxt-specific features.'
+description: 'You can define server-side refs that are reset on each request.'
-category: Helpers
+category: Data
 fullscreen: True
 badge: deprecated
 version: 0.133
-position: 12
+position: 32
 ---

 `reqRef` declares a normal `ref` with one key difference.
 It resets the value of this ref on each request.
 You can find out [more information here](/getting-started/gotchas#shared-server-state).